rtsaad/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The data set provided by the German Neuroinformatik Institude consists of more than 50.000 images divided into 42 classes.
 All images are loaded using the pickle package and pre-analyzed using the helper functions from the numpy and matplotlib packages.
 The summary statistic of the Traffic Signs data set are presented below:

-*Size of Training set:    34799
+* Size of Training set:     34799
-*Size of Validation set:
+* Size of Validation set:   4410
-*Size of Test set:         12630
+* Size of Test set:         12630
-*Image Shape: 		   32x32x3 (RGB)
+* Image Shape: 		    32x32x3 (RGB)
-*Number of unique classes: 42
+* Number of unique classes: 42

 Figure 2 describes the class distribution for the training set.
 From this figure, it is possible to assert that the distribution of images is not uniform between the classes, we can see a maximum difference factor of 10 between two given classes  (~ 200 to ~ 2000).
 Even though this difference is not sufficient to consider this data set as distorted (skwed), some classes will have more chances to be classified correctly than others.